idrinth-thalui/core/dialogue/npcs/IdrinthFollowerDialogueNazeemIdle.md

 - Pride in gold is wasted, you can quickly loose it.
 - Have you been to Hammerfell often?
-Of course you don't...
+Of course you haven't...
 - He advises the Jarl - on eating cabbage or leeks today.
 - I've seen proud Hammerfell nobles.
 Nazeem isn't one of them.
 - He should go listen to Heimskr.
 At least one of them won't be talking, then.